Skip to content

 Figure out what body governs the changes you want to see.
 At the local level, most of them are volunteer positions.
 They don’t come with enormous time commitments.
 The two bodies I serve on, my county library board and my town climate change commission, each meet for a few hours once a month.
 You should probably familiarize yourself with Robert’s Rules of Order, too.

-Once you know which bodies have influenced over the issues that matter most to you; once you have a clear idea of a discrete, obtainable goal, once you’ve poured through the bylaws so that you understand the process involved and how you can use the structure of the rules to move the needle towards you desired outcome; and once you’ve attended a handful of meetings (local governance meetings are almost always public) so you have some idea how the process looks in practice, here’s what you have to do:
+Once you know which bodies oversee the issues that matter most to you; once you have a clear idea of a discrete, obtainable goal; once you’ve poured through the bylaws so that you understand the process involved and how you can use the structure of the rules to move the needle towards you desired outcome; and once you’ve attended a handful of meetings (local governance meetings are almost always public) so that you have some idea how the process looks in practice, here’s what you have to do:

 It is fun?
 Not really.